 Algae is an aquatic plant organism that blooms like we would expect all other plants to in the summer season.
 In the daytime, algae produce and release oxygen through photosynthesis, however, during night time or even cloudy weather, the low sunlight levels cause algae to stop the process of photosynthesis and instead respire, thereby consuming rather than releasing the already low oxygen levels in the warm pond water needed by fish and instead, release carbon dioxide.

-The ideal solution is to eliminate and prevent algae from recurring.
 So now you’re probably thinking what actually causes algae so you can put a stop to it.
 One source is the naturally occurring nutrients that encourage algae to grow, like phosphates, which are produced from fish waste.
 However unless you’re planning to get rid of your fish, nutrients like this are probably unavoidable.
-As mentioned earlier, algae is a form of plant, so sunlight exposure will also promote its growth, something also out of your control.
+As mentioned earlier, algae is a form of a plant, so sunlight exposure will also promote its growth, something also out of your control.

-So how can you make sure your fish have enough oxygen in summer?
+Make sure fish have enough oxygen in summer

 Fortunately, Algae Klear Xtra has beneficial bacteria that consume algae as food, it not only working to remove algae from your pond but also has the added benefit of a UV filter that blocks sunlight, essentially suffocating the algae’s natural growth process and preventing new growth.